 Organoid Models of Pancreatic Cancer

-NRF2, Redox and Pancreatic Cancer
+Redox and Metabolic Changes Associated with Pancreatic Cancer

 Reduction-oxidation (Redox) chemical reactions drive essential functions in all living cells, including reactions vital to cellular metabolism.
 Research from numerous labs has provided evidence for metabolic and redox changes associated with tumorigenesis, however the full extent of these changes in the context of pancreatic tumorigenesis remains to be defined.
 In addition, there is ongoing debate as to whether reactive oxygen species (ROS), oxidating agents that can act as a source for redox stress, promote or suppress tumors.
 ROS on the one hand, can suppress cell growth through genotoxic stress and protein translational arrest, and on the other hand, can promote cell growth through activation of mitogenic signaling cascades.
 Cellular responses to ROS reflect a complex integration of ROS type, location and levels.
 This presents a conundrum on how we should approach ROS therapy in cancer.

 We study the regulation of ROS by an antioxidant transcription factor called NRF2.
 We previously found that levels of NRF2 are elevated during pancreatic tumorigenesis, suppressing oncogene-induced ROS.
 Recently, we demonstrated that genetic ablation of NRF2 led to elevated levels of hydrogen peroxide, one type of ROS, which consequently promoted oxidative inactivation of various components of the translation machinery (Chio et al., 2016).
 Currently, we are working to identify other cellular pathways regulated by the NRF2 antioxidant program, including regulation of redox metabolism.
 More broadly, we are investigating changes in cellular metabolism and mitochondrial dynamics associated with pancreatic tumorigenesis and metastatic progression.